Jack White is widely recognized as one of the most influential rock musicians of his generation.

 The Dead Weather

-Jack White teamed up with Alison Mosshart from ‘The Kills for a darker, heavier project.
-The music had a raw, gritty edge and gave them space to try out new sounds.
+Jack White also teamed up with Alison Mosshart from The Kills for The Dead Weather, a darker, heavier project.

-Jack White Solo Career: A New Artistic Frontier
+Jack White Solo Career: Exploring New Frontiers

 Third Man Records and the Analog Revival